Orlando-pt/github-repos/README.md

 I used the [AWS CDK](https://aws.amazon.com/cdk/) to create the infrastructure.
 It's a framework that allows to create the infrastructure using code, in the end it generates a **CloudFormation** template.
-It is a very simple way to create and manage the resource in AWS as you can see in the stack file [infra-stack.ts](./infra/lib/infra-stack.ts).
+It is a very simple way to create and manage resources in AWS as you can see in the stack file [infra-stack.ts](./infra/lib/infra-stack.ts).

 I started by creating the VPC.